Badnor

-Badnor or Badnore is a town and a panchayat in Bhilwara district of Rajasthan, India.
+Badnor or Badnore is a town and a panchayat in Beawar district of Rajasthan, India.
 It is a Tehsil (sub-division) for many villages.
-The town has a magistrate office, lower justice court and many administrative hub for many major villages.
+The town has a magistrate's office, a lower justice court, and many administrative hubs for many major villages.

 Landmarks

-Badnor Fort is an example of medieval Indian military style of architecture.
-This seven storied fort stands atop a hill and presents extensive views all around.
+Badnor Fort is an example of a medieval Indian military style of architecture.
+This seven-storied fort stands atop a hill and presents extensive views all around.
 There are a number of small monuments and temples within the precincts of Badnor Fort in Rajasthan India and around it.
-The buildings within Badnore Fort Bhilwara are all built in traditional Rajputana style of architecture, which is a local variation of the extensive Hindu style of architecture.
+The buildings within Badnore Fort Bhilwara are all built in the traditional Rajputana style of architecture, which is a local variation of the extensive Hindu style of architecture.
 There is also an ancient mosque built by Sultan Feroze Shah Tughluq.